zekusmaximus/rewrite-assistant/README.md

 A sample manuscript (`sample-manuscript.txt`) is included for testing.
 It contains 4 chapters that can be reordered to test the functionality.

+## Provider Configuration (Settings)

+Set up AI providers from the in‑app Settings dialog (⚙️ in the header):
+- Enable one or more providers (Claude/Anthropic, OpenAI, Gemini)
+- Paste your API key; pick a model; optional base URL
+- Click Test to validate; Save to apply
+Notes
+- Keys are only used locally.
+Validation avoids logging secrets.
+- The app routes to cost‑effective models first, escalating only as needed.

 ## Troubleshooting

 ### Common Issues